How can I get my good reputation back?

 How the mighty fell and rose again

 When you think of personal reputation disasters, a few may pop into your mind.
 Bill Clinton, for example.
-Here was a man, as president of the most powerful nation on earth, literally caught with his pants down in the Oval Office.
+Here was a man, as president of the most powerful nation on earth, literally caught with his pants down in the Oval Office (see the video below).
 Somehow, through luck and expensive reputation repair, he managed to reclaim the stage and is credited with being a key architect of the Good Friday Agreement.

 Once the darling of the American sporting press and a national icon, Lance Armstrong became a pariah when he was found to have used performance-enhancing drugs.
 He apologised, took responsibility, expressed regret, and even appeared in movies that parodied himself and his past actions.
 He’s now something of an accidental cult hero.